 Description of Caraway Oil

-Caraway Oil is steam distilled from the dried ripe fruit of an herb that is cultivated throughout northern and Central Europe.
-In the West caraway is most commonly associated with the smell of rye bread, which is often flavored with caraway.
+Caraway Oil is steam distilled from the dried ripe "fruit" of an herb cultivated throughout northern and central Europe.
+In the West, caraway is most commonly associated with the smell of rye bread, which is often flavored with caraway seeds.
 The oil’s aroma is defined by D-Carvone, a light herbal component also found in Dill Oils.
 Caraway Oil’s uses revolve around flavorings for breads, pickles, liquors, and traditional savory seasonings but, also finds its way into aroma applications, especially with the rise of natural perfumery.

 Aroma & Flavor of Caraway Oil

 Fruity and hot, with an odor commonly associated with Rye bread and woody drydown.
 In flavor applications, it retains a spicy, slightly woody taste.

 Pale Yellow Liquid

 All scientific, regulatory and technical data is a guide for product identification purposes only.
 Only Berje authorized documentation is to be used for validation and confirmation.
 These documents can be provided upon request.